Searching for the core variables in principal components analysis: Our method: Definitions and properties

 \

 An important issue is how to choose $d$, the cardinality of the set $I$.
-On the one hand we have that the objective functions $h^k(\mathcal{I}_{k,0})$ decreases when $d$ increases.
-On the other hand we look for a small value of $h^k$ and a subset $I$ with small cardinality, so we have a constant tug of war.
-Since the components have unitary norms there is a direct relationship between $h^k$ and the angle between the two vectors.
+On the one hand we have that the objective function (\ref{functionhk}) decreases when $d$ increases for every $k$.
+On the other hand we look for a subset $I$ with small cardinality, so we have a constant tug of war.
+Since the components have unitary norms there is a direct relationship between (\ref{functionhk}) and the angle between the two vectors.
 It is clear that the smaller the angle is the closer the components are.

-Hence we propose to fix an angle, $\gamma$, and choose $d$ as the smallest value for which $\mathcal{I}_{k,0}(d)$ makes the angle between the blinding and the original component smaller than $\gamma$.
-The angle $\gamma$ must be chosen by the user.
-As default, we propose to fix an angle not larger than 20 degrees.
+Hence, for the $k$-th component we propose to fix an angle, $\gamma$, and choose $d$ as the smallest value for which $\mathcal{I}_{k,0}(d)$ makes the angle between the blinding and the original component smaller than $\gamma$.

-To find the subset of variables that better explain the first $q$ components, we propose to check whether the largest of the $q$ angles is smaller than $\gamma$.
+If we want ``to explain'' the first $q$ principal components at once, we propose to fix an angle, $\gamma$, and choose $d$ as the smallest value for which $\tilde {\mathcal{I}}_{q,0}(d)$ makes the largest of the $q$ angles smaller than $\gamma$.
+In both cases, the angle $\gamma$ must be chosen by the user.
+As default, we propose to fix an angle not larger than 25 degrees.